Best Home Security Doors and Screens of 2025

 With 9 years in journalism, John focuses on smart home tech, previously writing for ASecureLife and serving as Smart Home Editor at Top Ten Reviews.

 In our 2025 Safest Cities report, our data showed that 16 states in the U.S. experienced a rise in property crime over the past year.
 One of your best defenses is strong entry doors.
-The Main Door Rustic Mahogany prehung front door combines strength and style to protect your home's main entrance.
-Its weight makes installation tricky, but hanging it is pretty straightforward.
-(But the weight is a good thing in the long run.)
+The Waydoor Solid Mahogany front door combines strength and style to protect your home's main entrance.
+Its weight makes installation tricky, but the weight is a good thing in the long run because it makes it more difficult to break the door.

 What are the best security doors and screens for homes?